Svendolin/Bachelor-Project-SKA2025/readme.md

 ---

 **1) Homepage - Create a basic page without too many details and design elements**
+  * React.JS / Next.JS / NPM / JSON / Tailwind / Lucide.React - The reason why is exxplained down below
+  * Responsive Design so user can test it on mobile devices as well as on desktop

 **2) Searchbar - Creating a searchbar**
+  * Intuitive searchbar with a search icon and a text field and accessible to use
+  * functional, for example hitting the search will put the state in the URL and the search results will be displayed (also for sharing the URL or reloading), it should keep all the progress

 **3) Product Catalogue - Creating a product catalogue with a list of model cars + Product Preview**